 - Willing to dedicate a few minutes to grinding coffee beans

 - Travel and don’t have steady access to electricity

 Hario Mini Coffee Mill Slim Grinder – Affordable And Good For French Press

-This grinder is called mini because it’s the smallest mill of the Japanese manufacturer.
-The container can hold up to 20 grams of coffee.
-Depending on your strength preferences it is enough for one mug or about 2 cups of coffee.
+This ‘mini’ grinder is the smallest mill produced by Hario and can hold up to 20 grams of coffee.
+Though that is not a lot of coffee, it is enough for 1-2 cups of coffee.